EricTsai83/add-item-to-cart-animation/README.md

 ## 📄 License

-This project is a personal project, for learning and demonstration purposes only.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.